Overview/Home

 Connecting from a different device?
 Find your server's own LAN IP first

 There is no fixed IP — every install is on a different network.
 On the machine running tools/, run hostname -I (or ip -4 addr show) and use whatever address it prints instead of localhost.
-No extra setup needed: the Host-header allowlist already auto-discovers every LAN IP assigned to that machine at startup, so replacing localhost with it just works.
+The Host-header allowlist already auto-discovers every LAN IP assigned to that machine at startup — but the OAuth metadata does not, so also set MCP_PUBLIC_URL on the tools/ process to that same origin, behind TLS.

 run on the OTHER device, from step 1 above